Keeping your mental health in check at university

 5. Surrounding myself with relaxing smells

 You're not allowed candles or incense sticks in your accommodation but you can use cosmetics that smell amazing to make you feel more relaxed instead.
-Lush always has amazing products, two of my favourites are Karma Komba Shampoo Bar (cruelty-free and plastic free) and Maypole soap bar.
-After using these, I always feel much happier and chilled out.
+Lush always has amazing products, two of my favourites are Karma Soap Bar (cruelty-free and plastic-free) and Maypole soap bar.
+After using these I always feel much happier and chilled out.

 6. (Sensibly) treating myself!

 I was pretty thrifty in first year, which I thought was sensible until I began sessions with a counsellor at my university.
 Her first piece of advice was "treat yourself, look after yourself and do whatever you need to do to be happy".
 She was right.
-I now treat myself to coffees, new clothes and going for food/drinks when I can afford to.
-I also opt for cheaper ways to treat myself too like taking longer showers, practicing yoga or meditation and taking naps.
+I now treat myself to coffees, new clothes and takeaways when I can afford to.
+I also opt for cheaper ways to treat myself too like taking longer showers, practising yoga or meditation and taking naps.
 The important thing is that you know what you enjoy doing.